BurakAhmet/VoteMachine/README.md

 # VoteMachine
-Simple similation of voting algorithm
+Simple similation of voting algorithm.
+Also example of java ArrayList and HashMap.